novasamatech/parity-signer/rust/generate_message/readme.md

 This message could be then fed to signing tool, such as subkey, to generate a signature.

 After the plaintext export is used to create the signature, final message could be formed.
-Final message of `load_metadata`, `load_types` or `add_network` consists of:
+Final message of `load_metadata`, `load_types` or `add_specs` consists of:

 - 53xxyy, where xx is information about cryptography algorithm used, and yy is message type,
 - (if verified) public key of message verifier as hex line